 Awards and Recognitions

 During graduate school, I was awarded the Virginia Lee Block Scholarship and the “Graduate Student Award for Distinguished Achievement, 2006” for outstanding scholarship, professional activity, and service to the community.
 In 2009, I was awarded a financial award by the State of California for my work in serving underrepresented communities in San Francisco.
-In 2010, I received an award from the Division on Women, part of the Asian American Psychological Association (AAPA) for my presentation on Post-Partum Depression Among Asian American Women: Cultural Considerations and Treatment.

 Professional Organizations